Wednesday, April 15, 2026

 The freedom to choose a topic or response that best represents oneself fosters boldness among students.
 Students can learn from creative risks when not penalized for doing so.

-I enthusiastically booked the Powell Library Loop Booths to practice my speech out loud and would happily talk about my speech response with friends.
+I enthusiastically booked the Powell Library Loop Booths to practice speaking out loud and would happily talk about my speech response with friends.
 I freely worked my identity into the course assignments.

 Moving away from the traditional lecture style class allowed me to engage more with the class and grow my confidence in public speaking.